TABC GUIDELINES FOR SERVING WINE AND BEER

-(SUMMARY) ARE ENFORCED BY THE
+THE FOLLOWING GUIDELINES (SUMMARY) ARE ENFORCED BY THE TEXAS ALCOHOLIC BEVERAGE COMMISSION:

-2. Sponsor may not sell, serve or deliver an alcoholic beverage to an intoxicated person.
+2. Sponsor may not sell, serve, or deliver an alcoholic beverage to an intoxicated person.

-3. At the first sign of an argument or trouble between any of Sponsor's customers, they should be asked to leave the premises and, if necessary, Sponsor should call the police.
+3. At the first sign of an argument or trouble between any of sponsor's customers, they should be asked to leave the premises and, if necessary, sponsor should call the police.

 7. The Commission approves seller-training programs sponsored by private businesses and issues certificates to individuals who successfully complete such programs.
 The programs cover the laws concerning the sale or service of alcoholic beverages to minors and intoxicated customers, as well as techniques used to prevent such sales.
-If the employees of a licensee or permittee are TABC certified and are not encouraged by their employer to violate the law, the Commission will not take action against the licensee or permittee for an offense committed by an employee with regard to such laws.
-Contact your local district office or the Seller Training Section at Headquarters for information concerning these schools.
+If the employees of a licensee or permittee are TABC-certified and are not encouraged by their employer to violate the law, the Commission will not take action against the licensee or permittee for an offense committed by an employee with regard to such laws.
+Contact the local district office or the Seller Training Section at Headquarters for information concerning these schools.